billmoling/secretsocks/README.md

-Hi all
+Note: this project just start.
+Do not finish the merge yet.

+Secret Socks (SS) is an ssh-based SOCKS proxy originally written by [Joshua Chan](http://nihilex.com/secret-socks).

+The original source code is available from Joshua's website.

-this is the improvement of Secret Socks the new features merged from two repo in Github:
+this is the improvement of Secret Socks.
+The new features merged from two repo in Github:

 https://github.com/cmaj135/Secret-Socks
 -----------